 Regarded as the home of Italian off piste skiing, Gressoney is a must-visit for any powder hunter.
 The level of the terrain is varied with descents that are both gentle and challenging.
 A great place to progress your off-piste skills if you’re new to freeride.
 We recommend the Punta Indren area which has over 1000m of off-piste to drop into.
 If you’re feeling adventurous you can also book heli-skiing to get to some real untouched powder pockets.

 For a variety of freeride action, La Thuile has a great selection of descents to enjoy.
 Snow conditions are reliable throughout the season with many north-facing slopes and an altitude of 1,176m-2,880m.
-Part of the Espace San Bernardo you can also head over to neighbouring French resort La Rosieré.
-If you’re searching for an adventure the resort also offers heli skiing bookings.
+As part of the Espace San Bernardo, you can also head over to neighbouring French resort La Rosieré.
+If you’re searching for an adventure the resort also offers heli-skiing bookings.

 The Arlberg ski area, including St Anton, has some of the best off piste skiing in Europe.
 It has some of the top lift-served off-piste in the world.
 On top of this, you can also have some great ski touring experiences too.
 There are some incredible runs off Valluga heading to Zürs on a powder day.
 The region has a unique weather cycle, meaning there’s a high chance of deep snow throughout the season.

 Val d’Isere is one of the most popular ski resorts in the world and it also has incredible freeride skiing to try.
 There’s plenty of terrain to explore with both gentle and steep descents.
 The Bellevarde side of the mountain has the most freeride opportunities.
 In particular, the Charvet Tour is the most well-known off-piste run in the Espace Killy ski area.
 It’s a fantastic descent that starts at the Grand Pré chairlift back to the Manchet Express chairlift.